Fellows gain multidisciplinary and leadership expertise through experiential learning.

 Eligible applicants must be healthcare professionals who currently hold or anticipate holding teaching and administrative positions in healthcare simulation organizations.
 College graduates who have completed advanced training in academic medicine, including physicians, nurses, physician-assistants, and other advanced healthcare professionals.

 Interested applicants should submit cover letter that describes simulation-related experiences and potential areas of future interest in simulation-based education, a CV, two-letters of recommendation, and an interview.
-Applicants must apply for the following academic year, six months prior to the start of fellowship.
+Completed applications must be submitted by August 25th for the following academic year.

 For additional information, please email email@example.com